A Personal Water Filter Story

 When you return home from a hiking trip, drink some tap water with the LifeStraw, purge the filter by blowing back into it, and leave it to dry with the caps off.

-If drinking from water which may have viruses in it (e.g. contaminated by human sewage), pre-treat with water treatment tablets.
+If drinking from water that may have viruses in it (e.g. contaminated by human sewage), pre-treat with water treatment tablets.

 See the included instruction manual for more information.